Spellbook-Studios/Modpacks/Machines & Magecraft/README.md

 - Automative everything with tech mods such as Ender IO, Mekanism & Compuer Craft
 - Use Mystical Agriculture to farm **everything**
 - Adventure through the vast Overworld, Nether and End, like never before with Terralith
 - Battle through the many new overworld structures and usurp their treasures with in.
-(With Lootr)
 - Get some POWAH!
 - Play Minecraft like never before with many QOL, Performnace, and Utility mods
+- AND blaze through the many new mods with the help of the quest book

 <center><span><font size=4>Join our Discord: <a href="discord.gg/Ypc2dcC3gd">discord.gg/Ypc2dcC3gd</a></font></span></center>
 <center><span><strong>Mods in Use</strong></span></center>